Microcredentials Student FAQ

-Top questions about Microcredentials
+Top Questions About Microcredentials

 What is a Microcredential?

-It depends.
-In the case of for-credit classes, the cost is equivalent to the regional tuition rate, some of the lowest tuition in the state!
+In the case of for-credit Microcredential courses, the cost is equivalent to the Regionals tuition rate—some of the lowest tuition in the state!
 Please see the detailed view of your preferred Microcredential to understand the exact number of credits needed to complete the program.
+Non-credit Microcredentials cost less, but you will not earn college credit for the courses.

-More answers to questions about Microcredentials
+More Answers to Questions About Microcredentials

-General information
+General Information

-How quickly can I earn a Microcredential?
+How Quickly Can I Earn a Microcredential?

 It depends- some of our shorter programs, such as Agile Certified Professional, can be completed in one semester.
 Most credentials can be completed in a year or less.

-Microcredentials, like a degree, do not expire.
+For-credit Microcredentials, like a degree, do not expire.

-Will my Microcredential show on my Miami University transcript?
+Will My Microcredential Show on My Miami University Transcript?

 No, Microcredentials are not transcripted and will not appear on your official transcript.
-Instead, you will earn a digital badge and downloadable certificate to showcase your accomplishment.
+Instead, you will earn a digital badge and a downloadable certificate to showcase your accomplishment.
 Each earned Microcredential is recorded to Accredible's Blockchain so it cannot be duplicated or faked, providing you with a secure, verifiable record of your accomplishments.

 Materials and Cost